 William Becker

-William Becker, 77, is an American living in the heartland of the United States.
-He is a journalist, author, and former senior official at the U.S. Department of Energy, where he specializes in renewable energy technologies.
+William Becker, 79, is an American living in the heartland of the United States.
+He is a journalist, author, and former senior official at the U.S. Department of Energy, where he specialized in renewable energy technologies.
+Today, he is widely regarded as an expert in and architect of national and international policies on global warming, clean energy, environmental stewardship, climate change adaptation, disaster recovery, and democracy.

-He is the founder and executive director of the Presidential Climate Action Project, which has developed recommendations since 2007 for U.S. presidents and presidential candidates on how to confront global climate change and lead America’s transition to clean energy.
+Becker is the founder and executive director of the Presidential Climate Action Project (PCAP), which has developed recommendations since 2007 for U.S. presidents, presidential candidates, and members of Congress on how to confront global climate change and lead America’s transition to clean energy.
 He has consulted with international leaders on these topics as a member of Mikhail Gorbachev’s International Climate Change Task Force.

 Articles by William Becker